 And I knew that behind the sadness of missing her friend was probably another thousand sadnesses about school and friends and a mystery illness going around that she didn’t fully understand.
 She has feelings for many reasons and I will be there to support her no matter what they are.

 We try to relate to each other and understand where the other person is at.
 (And we can ask if we’re not sure.)

 We show patience and compassion to people who are struggling.
 We ask “How can I help make this easier for you?”

 We get everyday consent in little interactions like “Is now a good time to talk?” or “May I follow you around for a while?
 I’m bored of my computer.”

 We get that the other person has thoughts and feelings and goals that might be different from our own, so we try to understand and respect those things.

 Our family is a pretty great one.
 Mom’s friends sometimes express jealousy that Mom found an amazing man like Dad.
-Dad raised Katie and me well.
-I’ve researched emotional intelligence and raising socially savvy kids and applied those lessons as I spend time with Katie.
+Dad raised Stella and me well.
+I’ve researched emotional intelligence and raising socially savvy kids and applied those lessons as I spend time with Stella.

 Good communication habits, full of clarity and respect, make this ordeal easier.